D.C.–Dulles Line: Background

 The 5A originally operated under the “North Reston Express Line” in the 1970s before being discontinued in the 1990s being replaced by a combination of Fairfax Connector routes.

 Service began on December 4, 2000 to connect service to Dulles International Airport from Downtown Washington, D.C.

 The line is unique for being the only WMATA bus line that runs to Loudoun County, has a connection with any Virginia non-commuter services, and is responsible for providing a regular link between the two services.
 The original $1.10 one-way fare was seen as a bargain compared with other transportation modes in the area, including Shenandoah Valley Commuter Bus.

 In 2014, it was reported that the 5A line was partly responsible for Dulles Airport monthly ridership record.
 WMATA also provides higher levels of service on the line in special times of need, especially on certain holidays.

+All route 5A weekend service was suspended due to WMATA's response to the COVID-19 pandemic beginning on March 21, 2020.
+Weekend service was fully restored on August 23, 2020.

 On September 10, 2020 as part of its FY2022 proposed budget, WMATA proposed to reduce time frequency on route 5A service in order to reduce costs and low federal funds.
 Although, WMATA planned to eliminate route 5A and replace it with the Silver Line service on its previous proposals.

+Due to rising cases of the COVID-19 Omicron variant, the service was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+Following the 5A's elimination, there has been calls from the public to restore the 5A when Metrorail is closed, due to late night arrivals and departures at Dulles.
+Although WMATA did proposed a service to Dulles during overnight hours in its Better Bus Draft Visionary Network, the proposed route did not go through during its final 2025 Redesign Network.
+However, the route was mentioned under WMATA's FY2027 budget plan.